Thesis/Dissertation Writing Series: Thesis Editing

 Our editors offer some insight into the thesis editing process

 In the first article of this series, we answered the question: "What is a thesis?" and in the second we explained how to write a thesis or dissertation.
-In Part Three, we discuss the mechanics of thesis editing and proofreading in greater detail.
+In Part Three, we discuss the mechanics of thesis editing and proofreading.

 Choose a style

 Before you begin the thesis editing process, be sure you are using a consistent style.
 Your department may dictate the format and writing style you should follow in writing/formatting your thesis.
 Various style guides are in wide use, including Turabian, Modern Language Association of America (MLA), American Psychological Association (APA), and Harvard.
 Want to save substantial time when it comes to reviewing your document?
 Know the style you intend to use before you start writing.
 For a guide to the rules of English writing, The Chicago Manual of Style is a comprehensive reference.

 Once you have decided a style, you can begin the thesis editing and proofreading process.
 Your thesis will require more time than you might anticipate and there are a number of issues you should consider:

 - Language: Within the same language, subtle regional/national variations may exist with respect to spelling and grammar (e.g., British versus American English).
 Ask your supervisor which variant you should follow.